 Important: Including parent objects has the following effects:

 Data integrity is maintained.
 If parent objects are included and some parents do not exist or some parents have incorrect values, the restore still completes.

 When objects such as User objects are updated, end users receive notifications, which might not be desirable.

 To include child objects in the restore, from the Child objects to restore list, select the child objects.

 To exclude some child objects, select the Exclude children check box, and then in the Children to exclude box, select the child objects that you want to exclude.

-To disable the Salesforce triggers and rules, select the Disable triggers and rules check box.
+To disable the Salesforce triggers, flows, workflows, and rules only for the restore, select the Disable triggers and rules check box.

-After the restore is complete, the workflows and triggers are automatically enabled.
+After the restore completes, the flows, workflows, and triggers are automatically enabled.

 To apply data masking, select the Apply masking on destination check box, and then from the Select data masking policy list, select the data-masking policy.

-Note: Data masking can be applied when a cross-instance restore is run and data masking policies are defined.
+Note: You can apply data masking when you run a cross-instance restore and data masking policies are defined.